DMA 108 Video Fundamentals • 5 Cr.

 Introduces the use of video across media through instruction and hands-on experiences.
 Students study video technologies, basic equipment operation, video composition, basic lighting and audio production, delivery platforms and standards, and visual storytelling while gaining an understanding of the pre-production, production and post-production phases of media development.
-Recommended prerequisites (or concurrent enrollment): DMA 100, DMA 102, DMA 103.
-Either DMA 108 or VIDEO 112 may be taken for credit but not both.
+Recommended prerequisite or concurrent enrollment: DMA 100.

 After completing this class, students should be able to: